John-Abdelsayed/JA-resume/index.md

 - Principal embedded device designer and architect

-- Led R&D team in utilizing Computer Vision (CV), Machine Learning (ML), and Artifcial-Intelligence-As-A-Service (AIaaS) to build a IoT-based device that utilizes an Internet-of-Behavior (IoB) approach to hand sanitation compliance.
+- Led R&D team in utilizing Computer Vision (CV), Machine Learning (ML), and Artifcial-Intelligence-As-A-Service (AIaaS) to build a IoT-based device that pioneers an Internet-of-Behavior (IoB) approach to hand sanitation compliance.

 - Responsible for licensing and monetization paths; including low vs high compliance and open source.